plugin sequence should be configurable

 - Apply a low-pass-filter and then a coarse grain to an image and then use the same filters in the opposite sequence.
 Both results are valid creative expressions and may well be desirable, yet only one of them is currently possible in darktable.

 - currently, the watermark is applied last (I believe), but I would like to embed my watermark further in my images and e.g. also make them monochrome or grainy or whatever.

 I think it would make sense to change the sequence of the plugins within the group via drag-and-drop.
 (To me, top to bottom makes most sense, but that is a minor detail)

-#1 Updated by Simon Spannagel almost 7 years ago
+#1 Updated by Simon Spannagel about 7 years ago

 - Status changed from New to Fixed

 Changing the pipeline would end up in really unpredictable results.
 You may want to have a look of dependencies of the plugins.
 There is a tool in our source code (tools/create_control_svg.sh that gives you a svg visualizing the dependencies.

 This is why we don't want to give that power to the user - it will be possible to mess up the development process that fast that we couldn't handle all the reports by users about broken development that just messed with the process.